 Next.js can achieve unrivaled page load times.
 It’s out-of-the-box image optimisation, static site generation, code splitting architecture and ability to run on the Edge all combine for elite performance.

+Search engine optimization is an important factor to consider.
 How quickly a site loads is becoming a significant factor in Google’s ranking algorithms.
 Over the past couple of years, Google has released several major updates to their algorithm focused on penalising websites that don’t pass Core Web Vitals.

 The features and components of Next.js give us all the tools we need to create web applications that keep users engaged.
 This improves other strong signals Google is watching for, like low bounce rate and extended session duration.